-Unfortunately, our commissary didn’t have any Israeli or pearl couscous, which cooks differently from the instant stuff you find in most grocery store (and is different still from traditional couscous that is steam cooked); this was the beginning of my troubles with the recipe.
-I decided to use instant couscous and ,while finishing my shopping, resolved to add it in the last few minutes of cooking.
+Unfortunately, our commissary didn’t have any Israeli or pearl couscous, which cooks differently from the instant stuff you find in most grocery store (and is different still from traditional couscous that is steam-cooked); this was the beginning of my troubles with the recipe.
+While I was purchasing the ingredients, I decided to use instant couscous and resolved to add it in the last few minutes of cooking.
 Unfortunately, my pregnancy brain kicked in a few days later when I was cooking and I followed the instructions for the Israeli couscous.
 That meant my couscous didn’t toast but burned to the bottom of my skillet.
 It was also ready well before the chicken thighs were actually cooked.
-On top of that, our TV wasn’t working properly, so my two-year-old son was whining because he couldn’t watch his new favorite cartoon while I made dinner (our usual sanity-saving ritual).
+On top of that, our TV wasn’t working properly, so my two-year-old son was whining because he couldn’t watch his new favorite cartoon while I made dinner.

-That said, I’d like to try this recipe again with either the proper couscous or a fully functioning brain that will remind me about the tweaks I need to make when substuting ingredients.
-Hopefully my fiasco (or any of your own) doesn’t keep you from trying a tasty new recipe this week!
+That said, I’d like to try this recipe again with either the proper couscous or a fully functioning brain that will remind me about the tweaks I need to make when substituting ingredients.
+Hopefully my fiasco (or one of your own) doesn’t keep you from trying a tasty new recipe this week!